Camping and the Energy Needed for It

 The majority of modern caravans and motor homes have a 12V or 14V battery system.
 The system is charged by the vehicle’s alternator while the engine is running.
 They often include a 240V charger to maintain the battery while it’s connected to the national grid.
 Yet, in many distant places (like most National parks), 240V is barely available, thus forcing people to run a generator or the engine to charge the battery, which in most cases spoils the whole camping experience.

 Solar panels are a great solution as they will keep your battery charged, while you enjoy yourself and nature.
-They are quiet, don’t smell, require minimal maintenance (mainly cleaning or sheltering from extreme weather conditions) and are friendly to the environment.
+They are quiet, don’t smell, require minimal maintenance - solar panel maintenance mainly consists of cleaning or sheltering from extreme weather conditions) and are friendly to the environment.
 They are also becoming increasingly affordable.

 Choosing the Right Panel